Planning Your Trip

 Currency: U.S. dollar

 Getting Around: You'll need a car—while public transit has improved in recent years, the Metroplex is sprawling (Dallas city alone covers 340 square miles).
 Pockets of downtown are serviced by a quaint trolley line, while North Dallas is connected to downtown by DART, Dallas Area Rapid Transit.

 Travel Tip: Did we mention Dallas is big?
 Plan your days wisely around specific neighborhoods or parts of town; otherwise, you'll spend time sitting in traffic instead of exploring.

 Things to Do

 Whether you're a football fan or foodie, a shopaholic or a sage, Dallas has something for you.
-The city is home to world-class museums (don't miss Southern Methodist University's Meadows Museum, home to the largest Spanish art collection outside of Spain), department stores (it's the birthplace of Neiman Marcus, after all), and arguably, Tex-Mex.
+The city is home to world-class museums (don't miss Southern Methodist University's Meadows Museum, home to one of the largest Spanish art collection outside of Spain), department stores (it's the birthplace of Neiman Marcus, after all), and arguably, Tex-Mex.
 Like to get outdoors?
 Go horseback riding along the Trinity River or run the trails around White Rock Lake.

 - Go catch a show at Granada Theater.
 Originally a cinema, the 1940s venue now hosts the top touring acts when they pass through the Big D.

 - The Dallas Museum of Art became the first museum in the country to offer free admission and free membership in 2013.
 The collection includes by Rothko, Monet, Pollock, and other artistic visionaries.

 - While many think of barbecue when they think of Texas, few foods are more symbolic of Dallas than fajitas and frozen margaritas.
 Try the former at El Fenix, a Tex-Mex stalwart, and the latter at Mi Cocina.